hawkv6/generic-processor/docs/processors/telemetry-to-arango.md

 ## Normalization Process

-The telemetry to Arango processor applies IQR-based min-max normalization to latency, jitter and packet loss metrics so that they can be combined in a weighted dijkstra algorithm.
+The telemetry to Arango processor applies IQR-based min-max normalization to latency, jitter and packet loss metrics so that they can be combined in a weighted dijkstra algorithm by the HawkEye controller.
 The normalization analyzes the network data monitored in the last interval and normalizes the data to a [0, 1] interval.
 The normalization process involves the following steps:

 ### Interquartile Range (IQR) Calculation